basva923/GarminLive/README.md

 This is NOT an application provided by Garmin.

-This application shows live activity stats on your phone during a Ride.
+This application retrieves live activity data from your Garmin devices and shows it on the screen.

 ## Requirements
 - Garmin Connect is installed on your phone